 by Darryl Pinckney Author

-This is the story of a century and a half of participation by black people in US electoral politics.
-In this combination of memoir, historical narrative, and contemporary political and social analysis, Pinckney investigates the struggle for black voting rights from Reconstruction through the civil rights movement to Barack Obama’s two presidential campaigns.
-Drawing on the work of scholars, the memoirs of civil rights workers, and the speeches and writings of black leaders like Martin Luther King and Stokely Carmichael, Andrew Young and John Lewis, Pinckney traces the disagreements among blacks about the best strategies for achieving equality in American society as well as the ways in which they gradually came to create the Democratic voting bloc that contributed to the election of the first black president.
-Interspersed through the narrative are Pinckney’s own memories of growing up during the civil rights era and the reactions of his parents to the changes taking place in American society.
-He concludes with an examination of ongoing efforts by Republicans to suppress the black vote, with particular attention to the Supreme Court’s recent decision striking down part of the Voting Rights Act of 1965.
-Also included here is Pinckney’s essay “What Black Means Now,” on the history of the black middle class, stereotypes about blacks and crime, and contemporary debates about “post-blackness.”
+This is the story of a century and a half of participation by black people in US electoral politics from Reconstruction through the civil rights movement to Barack Obama.
+Drawing scholars, civil rights workers, and black leaders like Martin Luther King, Stokely Carmichael, Andrew Young and John Lewis, Pinckney traces the disagreements about the best strategies for achieving equality and the ways they gradually created the Democratic voting bloc that led to the first black president.
+The narrative draws on memories of growing up during the civil rights era and his parents reactions to the changes in American society.
+He concludes with an examination of ongoing efforts by Republicans to suppress the black vote, and includes his essay “What Black Means Now,” on the history of the black middle class and contemporary debates about “post-blackness.”

 You must log in to comment.